Rainbow Birthday Poke Cake

 Need a fun birthday cake that is super easy to make?
 I have for you Rainbow Birthday Poke Cake that young and old would love to have!!
 This post originally appeared on Real Housemoms as a Christmas Rainbow Poke Cake but this is something you can make all year long!

 So what is a poke cake?
-It is a regular boxed cake mix that has been baked, cooled and then poked and other wonderful additions seep down into the cake, in this case it is colorful jello!
+It is a regular boxed cake mix that has been baked, cooled, and then poked and other wonderful additions seep down into the cake, in this case, it is colorful jello!
+Also, try our Ferrero Rocher Chocolate Poke Cake too!

-To add the “pokes”, you can use a large two prong fork or a dowel or the end of a small wooden spoon like I did.
+To add the “pokes”, you can use a large two-prong fork or a dowel or the end of a small wooden spoon like I did.
 Then a filling is added to the holes.
 The top is a whipped topping which sure is easy and then decorated with your favorite sprinkles.
-Poke cake recipes can’t be beat like this Great Canadian Poke Cake or my Best Reese’s Peanut Butter Chocolate Cake.
+Poke cake recipes can’t be beaten like this Great Canadian Poke Cake or my Best Reese’s Peanut Butter Chocolate Cake.
+Or check out these desserts over at RecipeLion where they have included this cake!

 By baking this cake in a 9×13″, it serves a bunch of people for any big gathering.
 The kids will be jumping for joy with a big piece of this cake.
 It stays so nice and moist with the added jello and is ready when you are and waiting in the fridge.